rosscg/crisis-data/README.md

 ------------
 The key functionality of the software is tracking keywords and GPS coordinates.

-If necessary, create new database in Postgres and adjust in settings.py.
+If necessary, create new database in Postgres and adjust in 'settings.py'.
-Edit config.py details as needed.
+Edit 'config.py' details as needed.
   The exclusions aim to reduce the amount of processing and noise but affect the sample and therefore need to be considered with respect to the proposed analysis.
-Decide on periodic tasks in tasks.py (uncomment the decorators to run, requires the celery beat running). update_user_relos_periodic is very intensive and will exhaust the API limits quickly, so is generally best left until after the stream collection. update_data_periodic allows new hashtags to be added to the tracked tags depending on their prevalence in the detected Tweets.
-REFRESH_STREAM should be set to true, to add the new tags periodically.
+Decide on periodic tasks in 'tasks.py' (uncomment the decorators to run, requires the celery beat running).
+  'update_user_relos_periodic' is very intensive and will exhaust the API limits quickly, so is generally best left until after the stream collection.
+  'update_data_periodic allows' new hashtags to be added to the tracked tags depending on their prevalence in the detected Tweets.
+'REFRESH_STREAM' should be set to true, to add the new tags periodically.
 Create the event object - at the least it needs a name.
 Optionally add coordinates for the geo stream.
 Add keywords.
 Keywords cannot include spaces.
 High-priority keywords run as normal, low-priority keywords are saved when the queue is not full.
 Use this to reduce load.